 SNAP Cats is dedicated to the rescue and care of special needs cats.

-Animal shelters, cat rescues and sanctuaries in Sonoma County are full.
-Innocent cats are being killed due to lack of space and/or funds.
-The first cats to be killed are special needs, elderly and feral cats, or cats who aren’t deemed “adoptable.”
+Animal shelters around the world are full.
+The first cats to be killed are special needs, elderly and those deemed “unadoptable.”
 That’s unacceptable.

-Therefore all cats at SNAP Cats, regardless of health, age or temperament, are available for adoption or foster care.
-Those who cannot or are not adopted, due to age, illness or temperament, are able to live out the remainder of their natural lives in a peaceful, healthy, serene environment, free from judgment or harm.
+All of our SNAP Cats, regardless of health, age or temperament, are available for adoption or foster care.
+Those who are not adopted, due to age, illness or temperament, are able to live out the remainder of their natural lives here, in a peaceful, healthy, serene environment.

 WHY WE DO WHAT WE DO